syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Suggestion-Display-Mode.md

 {% endtabs %}

-## Both Append and Suggest in DropDown
+## Suggest and Append

-* SuggestAppend - It displays the suggestion in the dropdown along with appending the first matching string.
+Displays suggestions in the dropdown and appends the first matching string to the entered text.
 {% tabs %}

 {% highlight C# %}